DrC0okie/HEIG_PCO_Labo3/README.md

 ## Conclusion

-In summary, the implementation of this lab simulation features is indicative of careful consideration of thread safety and transaction integrity.
+In summary, the features of this lab simulation's implementation are indicative of careful consideration of thread safety and transaction integrity.
 The designed `trade`, `buyResources`, `buildItem`, and `orderResources` methods function as intended, facilitating the simulation of economic interactions